adster93/hobbymining/pages/hardware.md

 Don't confuse Bitcoin hardware wallets and Bitcoin mining hardware.
 Mining hardware mines for bitcoins, while hardware wallets provide secure storage for bitcoins.
 For more information on hardware wallets, visit [Cold Hardware](https://www.coldhardware.com/).

 ## Further Information

-* Check out [this page on the Bitcoin Wiki](https://en.bitcoin.it/wiki/Mining_hardware_comparison) for a list of Bitcoin miners